datonex/visit-zimbabwe/README.md

   - GitHub is used to host the project files and publish the live website by using Git Pages.

 - [TinyPNG](https://tinypng.com/)
-  - Used to reduce resolution on images
+  - Used to reduce resolution of images

 ## Testing